jdidion/atropos/paper/README.md

 # 3. Build containers (optional)

-All of the containers defined in the 'containers' subdirectory have already been built and pushed to Docker hub.
-For full reproducibility, you are free to build the containers yourself, but you'll need to update the scripts to pull them from your own Docker Hub repository.
+All of the containers defined in the 'containers' subdirectory have already been built and pushed to either Docker Hub or Quay.io.
+For full reproducibility, you are free to build the containers yourself, but you'll need to update the scripts to pull them from your own container repository.

 # 4. Run the workflows